 In the Ear (ITE)

-- ITE are custom fit for your ear and programmed for your hearing loss.
+- ITE is custom fit for your ear and programmed for your hearing loss.

 - These hearing devices require a cast to be made of the ear.
-The cast or impression is then sent to the manufacture for production.
+The cast or impression is then sent to the manufacturer for production.